noyo-technologies/backend-coding-challenge/README.md

 Within this repository is a python application that implements a fictitious product specification.
 Noyo is partnering with innovative insurance companies offering a new type of coverage called "traveling salesperson insurance.".
 This offering gives a company's employees unique benefits when they are on the road, it considers various aspects of their travel and has some very complex plan eligibility rules.
 When a salesman is working out of a home office, there could be gaps in their coverage timeline.

 This code was deployed to production as is but is incomplete.
-The original engineer was on a tight timeline and did his best; there may be bugs in the code in addition to insufficient or incorrect tests.
+The original engineer was on a tight timeline and did their best; there may be bugs in the code in addition to insufficient or incorrect tests.

 **Note**
 There are **no intentionally** included bugs that you have to seek out or find for this challenge.
 However, the incomplete tests are intentional.
 If you see something that you think is a bug, let's talk about it during your onsite!